-It is more than one method you need, to tackle a “Green Belt Project” and when starting, it is not clear which sequence of methods to use.
-Any company faces this type of problems and challenges.
-And therefore, we train Green Belts: They are the ones who will work systematically, picking techniques from a proven and powerful toolbox.
-It is not sufficient to just know the approach and the tools, it is important to gain experience in applying these.
-This builds the foundation for practical competence.
+Simply learning the approach and the tools is not sufficient; it is also important to gain experience applying the tools.
+The training builds the foundation for practical competence.
 Accordingly, all Green Belts need to lead a Green Belt project in parallel to their training.
-They will be sent on the mission to apply the tools (hard stuff), with the teams they don’t formally manage (soft stuff).
-Running the projects in parallel with the training enables advice and support to learn and to experience.
+They will be tasked with a mission to apply the tools (hard stuff), with the teams they don’t formally manage (soft stuff).
+Running the projects in parallel with the training enables timely feedback and supports the learning experience.

 So, what makes a good Green Belt project?

-So far, we have considered what ensures great learning in the project.
+So far, we have considered criteria to ensure abundant learning on the project.
 Even more important from our experience is to select projects according to business needs.
-Starting with a Green Belt project we want to show to the organization as well as to our trainees that Lean Six Sigma is an effective approach to master problems.
-NOT a nice to have toolkit to play around with non-relevant problems.
-Our advice is to
+Pursuing a Green Belt project will demonstrate to both the trainees and to the organization that Lean Six Sigma is an effective approach for mastering problems…NOT simply a nice-to-have toolkit to apply to non-relevant problems.
+Our advice is to:

 Good luck with your Green Belt Projects and have fun!
 Do not hesitate to contact us if you would like to discuss a specific challenge!